ewfx/gaied-ai-sparklers/README.md

 3. Go to google drive https://drive.google.com/drive/my-drive and create folder named EmailClassification
 4. Save the open ai key in the file OpenAI_API_Key.txt under EmailClassification directory inside /content/drive/  for accessing GPT model
 5. Create a sub folder emails under EmailClassification directory and upload test data from from ./gaied-ai-sparklers/code/text/dataset
-6. Click Runtime -> Run all for running the code
+6. Click Runtime -> Run all for running the code.
+A prompt for allowing access to google drive using your gmail id will appear.
+Provide necessary permissions for the execution to continue.
 7. Once the run is finished, there will be gradio url generated similar to https://e74f39bb99810c3b65.gradio.live
 8. Click on the same and navigate to the UI screen
 9. Enter the email directory path as /content/drive/MyDrive/EmailClassification/emails/ (The path from google colab to MyDrive in gDrive is /content/drive/MyDrive)